erDevKumar/flow_example/gradle/readMe.md

 -Cold flows: Producers don't start posting data, if no consumer (data loss won't happen) -Hot streams has to be closed manually
--problem when producer is faster than consumer
-- problem when consumer is faster than producer
+-problem when producer is faster than consumer -problem when consumer is faster than producer
+-cold flow: if all consumer removed, flow will be cancelled as well -flow operator: map,filter,buffer(before collection) -withContext to change thread won't work(flowOn) -exception handling on produce side:(catch)
+-shared flow v/s state flow